magicblock-labs/Solana.Unity-SDK/README.md

 ## Installation

-1. Clone this repository outside of the main Unity project
-2. Go to Package Manager in your project
+1. Go to Window/Package Manager
-3. Click on the plus in the top left corner and select "Add package from disk"
+2. Click on the plus in the top left corner and select "Add package from git URL"
-4. Select package.json file from a cloned dir
+3. Insert the repo git URL: https://github.com/garbles-labs/Solana.Unity-SDK.git and click "Add"
-5. Once the package is installed, in the Package Manager inspector you will have Samples.
+4. Once the package is installed, in the Package Manager inspector you will have Samples.
 Click on Import
+5. You will find a sample scene with a configured wallet in `Samples/Solana SDK/0.0.1/Simple Wallet/Solana Wallet/1.0.0/Simple Wallet/scenes/wallet_scene.unity`

 ## Step-by-step instructions
 1. If you have an older version of Unity that doesn't have imported Newtonsoft.Json just import it.